 IN HUMAN RIGHTS

-Our teaching staff and visitors are experts in their fields.
+Our teaching staff and visitors include renowned experts in their field from around the world.
 The learning experience is greatly enhanced by the contribution of a rich variety of visiting experts which have included former judges of the European Court of Human Rights, independent experts serving as special rapporteurs appointed by the UN Human Rights Council, and other distinguished scholars and practitioners.

 CURRICULUM DESIGN & COURSES

 ◦LLAW6072 International and Regional Protection of Human Rights

 ◦LLAW6242 Human Rights in Practice (Human Rights Clinics); OR

 We offer a range of electives on particular human rights topics, taught by experts in the field.
 The selection changes yearly and the current list is available on our website.
 Click below to find out more.